GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 They introduce an adaptive rectangular description of 3D scenes, unlocking 100-fold speedups compared to traditional techniques.
 This approach allows for rendering complex acoustic 3D scenes without requiring more than commodity hardware.
 They can model large and challenging environments such as a cathedral.
-However, high-frequency support is limited as they simulate only up to 1-2kHz.
+However, high-frequency support is limited as they simulate only up to 1 to 2 kHz.
 Finally, their #acr("FDTD") scheme is not adapted to moving objects.

 Rosen et al. @rosen_interactive_2020 tackle the problem of rendering acoustic scenes as efficiently as possible.